 Then, her eyes drifting to the wall behind me, she began to sing "We're All Alone."

-Lovely Rita's song, sung now by a finer voice, became a clear river of glass, borderless, bankless, luminous, flowing gently, sweetly, as she continued to sing, only occasionally and in passing looking at me.
+Lovely Rita's song, sung now by a finer voice, became a clear river of glass, borderless, bankless, luminous, flowing gently, sweetly, and as she continued to sing, she occasionally looked at me in passing.

 My fellow grad students cut short their dreary mini-lectures on the features of the ideal thesis and aimed their squeaky office chairs toward my singing student and listened.